2023 Credit Card Debt Statistics

-Americans have an absolute mountain of credit card debt in 2021.
+Americans have an absolute mountain of credit card debt — $986 billion, to be exact.

-That’s one of the big questions we’ll answer on this page, which is devoted to tracking Americans’ credit card use each month.
-We update it regularly, looking not just at how much debt people have, but also how often they carry a balance month to month, how often they pay their credit card bills late and more.
+This credit card debt statistics page tracks Americans’ credit card use each month.
+We update this page regularly, looking at how much debt people have, how often they carry a balance month to month, how often they pay their credit card bills late and more.

 - How much credit card debt do Americans have?

-- Which states have the most credit card debt?
+- Which states’ residents have the most credit card debt?

 - What percentage of credit card accounts carry a balance?